Abhinandan-Ricky/training.python_web/source/presentations/session07.rst

     Pyramid comes with a few policy classes included.

-    You can also roll your own, so long as they fulfill the requried interface.
+    You can also roll your own, so long as they fulfill the required interface.

     You can learn about the interfaces for `authentication`_ and `authorization`_ in the Pyramid documentation